ChinaKnowledge.de -

 May 3, 2013 © Ulrich Theobald

-The chapters Wenxue 文學 and Paidiao 排調 in the Liu-Song period 劉宋 (420-479) story collection Shishuo xinyu 世說新語 quotes a few sentences of Xie An's 謝安 (320-385) critique of the Classic Shijing 詩經 "Book of Songs", Cao Pi's 曹丕 (187-226) order to his brother Cao Zhi 曹植 (192-232) to write rhapsodies and poems, Ruan Fu's 阮孚 (c.
+The chapters Wenxue 文學 and Paidiao 排調 in the Liu-Song period 劉宋 (420-479) story collection Shishuo xinyu 世說新語 quote a few sentences of Xie An's 謝安 (320-385) critique of the Classic Shijing 詩經 "Book of Songs".
+The book also narrates Cao Pi's 曹丕 (187-226) order to his brother Cao Zhi 曹植 (192-232) to write rhapsodies and poems, Ruan Fu's 阮孚 (c.
 278-c.
-326) praise of the poetry of Guo Pu 郭璞 (276-324), and Yuan Yang's 袁羊 (XXX) rating of the poems of Liu Hui 劉恢 (dates unknown).
+326) praise of the poetry of Guo Pu 郭璞 (276-324), and Yuan Yang's 袁羊 (Yuan Qiao 袁喬, c.
+400) rating of the poems of Liu Hui 劉恢 (dates unknown).

-Among Yuan period 元 (1279-1368) writers the most important shihua texts were written by Yuan Haowen 元好問 (1190-1257); author of Lunshi jujue 論詩絕句) and Wang Ruoxu 王若虛 (1174-1243; Hunan shihua 滹南詩話).
+Among Yuan-period 元 (1279-1368) writers, the most essential shihua texts were written by Yuan Haowen 元好問 (1190-1257; author of Lunshi jujue 論詩絕句) and Wang Ruoxu 王若虛 (1174-1243; Hunan shihua 滹南詩話).

-The most important Ming period 明 (1368-1644) books on the theory of poetry are Li Dongyang's 李東陽 (1447-1516) Huailutang shihua 懷麓堂詩話, Xie Zhen's 謝榛 (1495-1575) Siming shihua 四溟詩話, Wang Shizhen's 王世貞 (1526-1590) Yiyuan zhiyan 藝苑卮言, Wang Shimao's 王世懋 (1536-1588) Yipu jieyu 藝圃擷餘 and Hu Yinglin's 胡應麟 (1551-1602) Shisou 詩藪.
+The most important Ming-period 明 (1368-1644) books on the theory of poetry are Li Dongyang's 李東陽 (1447-1516) Huailutang shihua 懷麓堂詩話, Xie Zhen's 謝榛 (1495-1575) Siming shihua 四溟詩話, Wang Shizhen's 王世貞 (1526-1590) Yiyuan zhiyan 藝苑卮言, Wang Shimao's 王世懋 (1536-1588) Yipu jieyu 藝圃擷餘 and Hu Yinglin's 胡應麟 (1551-1602) Shisou 詩藪.

 In his book Yuanshi 原詩, Ye Xie 葉燮 (1627-1703) develops a coherent theoretical system for writing poems.
 He also talks of the task of poems to express reality and contemporary matters and changes.
-Following strict guidelines for composition, a poet would have to make use of talent (cai 才),courage (dan 膽), knowledge (shi 識) and force (li 力) to perfect his work.
+Following strict guidelines for composition, a poet would have to make use of talent (cai 才),courage (dan 膽), knowledge (shi 識) and energy (li 力) to perfect his work.

-Wang Shizhen's 王士禛 (1634-1711) Daijingtang shihua 帶經堂詩話 speaks of the divinity of rhymes (shenyun 神韻), but is less strong in theory, like Zhao Yi's 趙翼 (1727-1814) Oubei shihua 甌北詩話 and Pan Deyu's 潘德輿 (1785-1839) Yangyizhai shihua 養一齋詩話.
+Wang Shizhen's 王士禛 (1634-1711) Daijingtang shihua 帶經堂詩話 speaks of the divinity of rhymes (shenyun 神韻), but is less intense in theory, like Zhao Yi's 趙翼 (1727-1814) Oubei shihua 甌北詩話 and Pan Deyu's 潘德輿 (1785-1839) Yangyizhai shihua 養一齋詩話.

 Sources: